Royal Marine Depot, Deal: History

-1793-1869
+The Army (1794-1869)

+Army links to the local area long predate the building of Walmer Barracks in the 1790s.
+As well as the nearby Device Forts (Walmer Castle, Deal Castle and Sandown Castle), there are records of an 'Old Barracks' in Queen Street, Deal, and it is likely that the Army used the area around Walmer for encampments from time to time.

+In about the year 1789 a certain George Leith Esq purchased the Walmer Court Estate (his family having made money from, among other things, contracting to provide hospital services for the Admiralty - including in his home town of Deal).
+On 16 April 1794, Leith and his son (George Leith, junior) sold a portion of meadow land in Lower Walmer to the Board of Ordnance for the building of new barracks for the cavalry and infantry; work on the cavalry barracks was completed that same year, and the infantry barracks the year after.

 Cavalry Barracks

-The cavalry barracks (a single block dating from 1793) housed a single troop of 51 cavalrymen on the first floor with their horses stabled below and officers accommodated in the end sections; it was one of a number of similarly-sized cavalry barracks built around the south and east coast at this time.
+The cavalry barracks (a single block dating from 1794) housed a single troop of 51 cavalrymen on the first floor with their horses stabled below and officers accommodated in the end sections; it was one of a number of similarly-sized cavalry barracks built around the south and east coast at this time.
 The 15th Light Dragoons were accommodated there from 1792 to 1815 - a convenient base during the Napoleonic Wars.

 By 1848 Cavalry Barracks had expanded and accommodated 7 officers, 114 NCOs and privates, and 90 horses.

 South Infantry Barracks

-South Infantry Barracks (dating from 1795) were built in line with the cavalry barracks, on the same NE-SW axis, and consisted of three blocks: the central officers' accommodation with clock and cupola (housing 7 field officers, 22 captains and 55 subalterns, together with their staff), flanked by a pair of soldiers' barrack blocks for the soldiers and NCOs (each holding over 900 men).
-These four buildings (which were designed by James Johnson and John Sanders) are clearly shown on William Mudge's 1797 map of Deal; still in situ, they are said to form "one of the most complete late 18th century barracks in the country".
+South Infantry Barracks (dating from 1795) were built in line with the cavalry barracks, on the same NE-SW axis, and consisted of three blocks: the central officers' accommodation (housing 7 field officers, 22 captains and 55 subalterns, together with their staff), flanked by a pair of soldiers' barrack blocks for the soldiers and NCOs (each holding over 900 men).
+These three buildings, together with the nearby cavalry barracks (all of which were designed by James Johnson and John Sanders) are clearly shown on William Mudge's 1797 map of Deal; still in situ, they are said to form "one of the most complete late 18th century barracks in the country".

 Army units occupied the barracks from 1795; but following the end of the Napoleonic Wars their requirements decreased, and in 1816 part of the South barracks was instead used as quarters for 'blockade men', who were drafted against a threat of local smuggling (Deal was 'a hot-bed for smugglers' at that time).
 In 1831 the Coast Blockade for the Suppression of Smuggling was merged into the Coast Guard service; South barracks then became a coastguard station, and this duty continued until 1840.
 (During this time the Coastguard was akin to a reserve force for the Royal Navy.)
 Thereafter, the South Infantry Barracks accommodated various Line Infantry regiments until 1869, when the Royal Marines arrived; in 1848 it is described as having accommodation for 33 officers, 688 NCOs and privates, and 16 horses.